EOSIO/eosio-java-android-example-app/CONTRIBUTING.md

 To get it out of the way:

 - **[develop](https://github.com/EOSIO/eosio-java-android-sample-app/tree/develop)** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **NOT** use this branch for a production site.
-- **[master](https://github.com/EOSIO/eosio-java-android-sample-app)** contains the latest release of EOSIO SDK for Java}.
+- **[master](https://github.com/EOSIO/eosio-java-android-sample-app)** contains the latest release of EOSIO Example Java Android App}.
 This branch may be used in production.
-Do **NOT** use this branch to work on EOSIO SDK for Java's source.
+Do **NOT** use this branch to work on EOSIO Example Java Android App's source.

 ### Submitting Pull Requests